-mTSAP=roundmdecode-tdecodeunits_per_tickdecodeunits_per_secTSAPunits_per_secdecodeunits_per_tickTSAP + tTSAP

 The measurement that has been taken is affected by the delay d currently being applied at the input buffer and is used for the Actual Presentation Timestamp.
 In contrast, the Earliest and Latest Presentation Timestamps to be reported to the MSAS need to represent the range of possible delay that the TV Device can apply (with an upper bound determined by dmax).

 The reference point for the EPT and LPT (see clause 5.7.2) are at the point of light emission from the screen.
 So to calculate them the following also needs to be known: